Rover Group: MG

 The MG badge-engineering project (first implemented by Austin Rover in 1982 with the Metro) ended in 1991 despite some reasonable success for its Austin Maestro and Austin Montego ranges (the MG Metro had been discontinued after the facelift in 1990).
 The MG badge was revived in 1992 on the MG RV8 – an updated MG MGB which made use of a 3.9 V8 Range Rover power unit, but lacked modern refinements that were expected in similarly priced sports car of its era.
 The car didn't sell as strongly as earlier MG sports car, and production had ended by 1995.

 The "real" rebirth of MG sports cars occurred in 1995, when the MG F was launched.
 Powered by a 1.8 16-valve mid-mounted engine, it was an instant hit with buyers thanks to its distinctive styling and excellent ride and handling.
 It was a huge success in the roadster renaissance of the late 1990s, despite some buyers being let down by lacklusture build quality and reliability.

 The MG name was revived on passenger cars in 2001 when the ZR, ZS and ZT models launched, based on the Rover 25, 45 and 75 models respectively.

 Sponsorship

 Rover Group sponsored the Scottish football team Dundee United from 1994 to 1996.
 The first match of the sponsorship was Dundee United's Scottish Cup triumph in 1994, the club's first ever success in the competition.
+The company also sponsored Premier League club Aston Villa between 2002 and 2004.